tomhoover/guide-programming-fundamentals-in-python/guide.md

 As you complete this guide you'll be creating a virtual pet we'll call "Pypet" (a "Python-pet").
 Remember [tamagochis](https://en.wikipedia.org/wiki/Tamagotchi)?
 Or if you were born in the 90s then think POKEMON!
 With each new Python programming concepts you learn you will add new features to your "Pypet".

 There are no software or computer requirements for this guide except that you need access to a web browser (which you obviously already have at this point).
-You will learn how to use a free tool called [Nitrous](https://www.nitrous.io/) to set up your developer environment which takes away the typical pain of setting up a coding environment.
+You will learn how to use a free tool called [Nitrous](https://www.nitrous.io/) to set up your developer environment, which takes away the typical pain of setting up a coding environment.
 It is also cloud based so you can log in from any computer to view your code.

 ###What is Python?